‘Our first year in the choir’ – Interview with AGC parent Luciana Lo

 Can you share your favourite part about having Isla in the AGC?

 I love seeing Isla happy and smiling each week before and after attending choir.
 Isla’s enthusiasm and desire to practice in preparation for her concerts and performances is a highlight.
 I also appreciate the professionalism the AGC choristers display.

 Why is giving Isla a creative education important to you?

 I play the piano for leisure and Isla has been surrounded by her older sister’s ballet training and performances since she was born.
 However Isla was always humming and singing to herself around the house so we decided to enrol her in AGC so she could receive formal training.
 I believe it’s important to encourage children to develop their interests and passions.
 AGC has helped her to develop her imagination and advance her critical thinking, which in turn creates an interest in ongoing learning.

 Isla not only enjoys the actual performances, but she especially enjoys the behind the scenes preparation and lead up, and being backstage throughout the day of the performance with her friends from choir.
 The highlight for us was one concert where Isla walked off stage and told us she wanted to do the entire performance again because she had enjoyed it so much!

 Experience the benefits of the Australian Girls Choir

 Parents value the hidden elements of our curriculum – a focus on developing confidence, self-esteem, public speaking skills, resilience, discipline and presentation skills.
 We find that our focus on mentoring and role modelling is an aspect of our program that sets us apart from similar organisations.

 Does your daughter love to sing, dance and perform?
-With limited places in 2021, parents are invited to try a free class at Open Day this November to find out what it’s like to be part of the AGC.
+With limited places in our popular lessons, girls are invited to try a free class to find out what it’s like to be part of the AGC.